Burger King Baby finds birth mom, feels ‘pure joy’

 “It looked like I was looking in a mirror,” she said.

-Deprill, an EMT and married mother of three who lives outside Allentown in South Whitehall Township, said she embraced her mother.
+Deprill, an emergency medical technician and married mother of three who lives outside Allentown in South Whitehall Township, said she embraced her mother.

 “I got the hug that I had wanted for the last 27 years, and that broke the ice,” she said.
 “I asked if I could have it, and she said, ‘absolutely,’ and just held her arms open, and the rest is history.”